VNHarishKumar/aws-pulumi/README.md

 - Check in console whether the VPC is created or not
 - pulumi up,to update the existing code
 - To destroy created resources , give pulumi destroy

+  The web-app code can be found in the repository page or use the provided link:https://github.com/VNHarishKumar/Web-app